Durgesh2601/chatbot-flow-builder/README.md

 - **Node Configuration**: Edit node text via a settings panel.
 - **Flow Validation**: Displays an error if more than one node has empty target handles when attempting to save.
 - **Custom Alert**: Custom alert for validation messages.
+- **Extensible Node Types**: Easily add new types of nodes by updating the configuration file.

 ## Tech Stack